 Since I’d already been handling some social media work for Norwescon on an unofficial basis before they asked for formal control over the accounts, it wasn’t long before the webmaster asked if I’d be willing to assist in handling social media for the convention.
 I said sure, assisted until the webmaster left, at which point I formally assumed oversight of all social media.
-I wrote posts, adapted content sent to me, posted content on both automated and ad-hoc schedules, replied to questions and comments, and managed directly or with assistants the con’s various social media accounts (primarily Twitter and Facebook page and group, but also and to varying degrees over the years incoporating Tumblr, Instagram, Google+ (now defunct), and Pinterest).
+I wrote posts, adapted content sent to me, posted content on both automated and ad-hoc schedules, replied to questions and comments, and managed directly or with assistants the con’s various social media accounts (primarily our Facebook page and group, but also and to varying degrees over the years incorporating Google+ (now defunct), Instagram, Mastodon, Pinterest, Twitter, and Tumblr).

 Since I already had a solid WordPress background, and the photography and social media conversations already had me well in contact with the webmaster, I started assisting with managing the website in early 2011 in the run-up to NWC34, and then formally took over as webmaster in the spring of 2011 as we closed out NWC34 and started looking towards NWC35.
-Since that point, I’ve been the convention’s webmaster, responsible for all aspects of the convention website from back-end management (WordPress for the primary website, Omeka for the historical archives) to design to any content beyond that provided by the various internal departments.
+Since that point, I’ve been the convention’s webmaster, responsible for all aspects of the convention website including back-end management (WordPress for the primary website, Omeka for the historical archives), design, and creating any content beyond that provided by the various internal departments.